Rice University logo

 Solstice & Equinox Events At The Sundial image

 We will be hosting live events for every solstice and equinox at the Cockrell Sundial at the Houston Museum of Natural Science.
-The next event will be the FALL EQUINOX, Monday September 22, 2025, 12-2 pm.
-Don't miss our first-ever equinox at (almost) exactly solar noon!
-The Sun will cast an image through the sundial (weather permitting) from about 1 pm to 1:30 pm with the very best at 1:14.
+The next event will be the SUMMER SOLSTICE, SATURDAY, June 20, 12-2 pm WEATHER PERMITTING.
+The Sun will cast an image through the sundial (assuming no clouds) from about 1 pm to 1:30 pm with the very best at 1:16.
+We will also have solar telescopes and solar balloon popping if the weather cooperates.

 Cockrell Sundial InformationSolstice & Equinox Shadows At The Sundial image